-This Death by Chocolate Cake contains four layer of rich chocolate cake frosted with decadent chocolate buttercream and topped with melted chocolate.
-It’s a chocolate lovers dream!
+A cake for chocolate lovers!
+Death by Chocolate Cake contains four layer of rich chocolate cake frosted with decadent chocolate buttercream and topped with melted chocolate.

 There is such a thing as too much chocolate on a cake?
 Impossible.